 Venture Through the Baths of Virgin Gorda

 Uncover a unique natural attraction in the British Virgin Islands with a stop at the Baths at Virgin Gorda, which are easily accessed by the nearby island of Tortola.
 Explore the national park’s beach playground by weaving through massive granite boulders surrounded by soft white sand and sparkling turquoise seas.

 Inside, hidden coves, natural pools, mysterious caves, and a maze-like path all await under the Caribbean sun.
 Don’t forget to enjoy the idyllic views of Devil’s Bay as you wade through shallow waters.

 Eat Famous Jerk Chicken

-Jerk chicken and pork are staples in Jamaican cuisine, and once you taste this brilliant spice mixture, you’ll understand why this style of cooking has made its way around the world.
+Jerk chicken and pork are staples in the cuisine that Jamaica is known for, and once you taste this brilliant spice mixture, you’ll understand why this style of cooking has made its way around the world.

 Catch a Thrill on a River Tubing Adventure

 Float through some of the most incredible scenery in Dominica with a river-tubing journey down the Layou River.
 Discover why Dominica is referred to as “nature island” while making your way down the gorge.

 In some sections, light rapids offer excitement, while other portions of your journey present a more peaceful glide.
 Spot exotic birds, such as Sun Pipers and King Fishers, as well as frogs amongst the lush flora and fauna as you navigate through this tropical paradise.